Digestive Enzymes for Dogs: Do They Really Need Them?

 Try rotating these into the diet.
 A few pieces of fruit a few times a week, a tablespoon of kefir every other day, or a teaspoon of apple cider vinegar (for a medium-large dog) in their food twice a week, will encourage the production of digestive enzymes.

-A high-quality digestive enzyme supplement will also add those missing enzymes to the diet.
+A high-quality digestive enzyme supplement like our Healthy Gut will also add those missing enzymes to the diet.
 This is an easy way to ensure that your animal is getting enough, on a regular basis.
 It’s also helpful for pickier eaters!
 Our Healthy Gut contains highly effective enzymes such as papain, pancreatin, betaine, and bromelain, as well as a multi-strain probiotic blend and prebiotic larch to give the gut a super boost.

 Whether your animal has a digestive issue that directly effects enzyme production, they have the occasional loose stool, they eat kibble or cooked food, or you just want to make sure that they’re able to get all the nutrients they can from their food, digestive enzymes for dogs can be a really important part of a healthy diet.